JCelestial/Calvin/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
 ### What is molFrmae?
 MolFrame is a utility that is used to process large scale trajectory data from Molecular Dynamics simulation programs such as [VMD](https://www.ks.uiuc.edu/Research/vmd/).
-In programs like VMD, simulation trajectory coordinates can be exported under multiple formats, e.g. *.xyz*, *.pdb*, or *.dcd*; as of this current version, molFrame is most compatible with *.xyz* and currently looking to build classes to expand upon CALVIN's usability for more extensions.
+In programs like VMD, simulation trajectory coordinates can be exported under multiple formats, e.g. *.xyz*, *.pdb*, or *.dcd*; as of this current version, molFrame is most compatible with *.xyz* and currently looking to build classes to expand upon molFrame's usability for more extensions.

 ------------------------------------------------------------------------------------------------------------------------------------
 #### Current methods available: